triagonal/MetaTeleportDelay/README.md

 Requires EssentialsX `2.18.0` or above and a recent version of LuckPerms.

+This plugin uses [bStats](https://bstats.org/) for metrics collection.
+You can disable metrics collection by using the global bStats config, located at `/plugins/bStats/config.yml`.

 ## Usage

 MetaTeleportDelay uses LuckPerms' meta system to determine the teleport delay for a user.
 Set user or group based meta with the key `essx-teleport-delay` to define a delay.
 The value of the meta pair will always override the value in the EssentialsX config, even if the values are the same.